 Angles are Also Everything

 Anatomy matters, but once that’s set, angles are the next most important factor with an industrial.
 The two piercings must be angled correctly toward each other for the jewelry to fit correctly and the piercing to heal.
 There is little margin for error in piercing already, and virtually none in industrials.
 For this reason finding a piercer with plenty of experience, and photos of healed industrials is a great start.
 A great piercer will be willing to explain the angles to you if you ask, and also show you them with extra mirrors or photos to help explain things!
 If the angles are even slightly off the jewelry will put pressure on one or both ends, causing irritations and bumps.
+This is also why industrials can not be healed with two separate pieces of Jewlery.
+If the angles shift during healing, the bar will no longer align.
+An industrial must be pierced with and healed with a connected piece of jewelry.
 One of the main reasons I see major issues with these is poor angles.
 Unfortunately, not all piercers are created equally and many lack training and education to preform more advanced piercings safely.
 Doing your research and finding someone skilled enough to execute this correctly is essential!

 Care is Crucial